 Though recreational personal watercraft (PWC) use within Penn Cove is infrequent at this time, the Trust Board would encourage appropriate guidelines and enforcement of town speed limits to be addressed for future use.
 PWCs can negatively impact the natural quiet of an area.
-Resulting noise is a moderate to major short-term adverse effect for birders and others enjoying nature.
 Machines can travel up to 50 miles per hour and be a source of pollution.
 Unburned fuel is usually emptied into the water from two-stroke engines which could affect the quality of water in Penn Cove.
 In some populated areas, reported accidents have tripled (Kelly 1997).